-- You can check out this App : Mira De Todo
+- You can check out these Apps: Mira De Todo and Gb Instagram

 What is the RCS messaging all about?

 Rich communication services is a systematic protocol between both mobile operators and phones.
-The overall objective of RCS is for it to replace SMS and MMS messaging eventually, and all the formats we’re all familiar with as they have been around for so many years.
+RCS’s overall objective is for it to replace SMS and MMS messaging eventually, and all the formats we’re all familiar with as they have been around for so many years.

-The RCS was first created in the year 2007 and was then taken over by the GSM Association (GSMA).
+The RCS was first created in 2007 and was then taken over by the GSM Association (GSMA).
 The GSMA is an official industry body that represents mobile operators worldwide.
-In 2016, the GSMA agreed on a Universal Profile, which is a set of standards that all mobile operators, phone manufacturers, and software providers can use to help implement RCS on devices.
+In 2016, the GSMA agreed on a Universal Profile, a set of standards that all mobile operators, phone manufacturers, and software providers can use to help implement RCS on devices.

-The RCS messaging system is very much similar to WhatsApp, where live chat can take place, including multi-media support, with everything that is handled via the data network.
+The RCS messaging system is very much similar to WhatsApp, where live chat can take place, including multi-media support, with everything handled via the data network.

-It’s quite seen as a rival to Apple’s iMessage service, although there are some subtle differences between how these services operate.
+It’s quite seen as a rival to Apple’s iMessage service, although some subtle differences exist between how these services operate.

 It turns out that giving up control of your entire messaging product strategy to the companies that are more focused on mergers, 5G, and TV streaming apps was indeed a bad idea.
 But who could have guessed?